Skip to content

 • Monotonic fence tokens for stale lock protection

-Deep dive: See specs/interface.md for TOCTOU protection requirements and atomicity guarantees.
+Deep dive: See docs/specs/interface.md for TOCTOU protection requirements and atomicity guarantees.